wp-plugins/add-meta-tags/readme.txt

 * News keywords. ([read more](http://support.google.com/news/publisher/bin/answer.py?hl=en&answer=68297))
 * Full meta tags box, which can be used to enter full meta tags (`<meta>` and `<link>` elements are allowed by default), which are specific to the post.
 * Global image override field, which accepts an image URL, which, if set, overrides the generation of the metadata for any other media file that has been attached to the post.
+* Content locale override, which lets users override the locale on a per post basis.
+(Should not be used in conjuction with a multilingual plugin.)
 * Express review, which adds a field that accepts review related information using special notation, which results in the generation of a [Review](http://schema.org/Review) schema.org entity instead of [Article](http://schema.org/Article).
 This feature is experimental and should be used only by advanced users for testing.
 * Referenced items.
 (Note: Using this very experimental feature is not recommended.)